suhaassreedhar/MyBank/README.md

 Simple app which maintains the bank account

 You can perform the following transactions
->Balance inquiry on savings
+1)Balance inquiry on savings
->Deposit your amount
+2)Deposit your amount
->Fixed withdrawals
+3)Fixed withdrawals